Consumer Medicine Information

 It will not work against viral infections such as colds or flu.

-Dalacin C Phosphate injection is recommended for patients who are allergic to penicillin or patients for whom, in the judgment
+Dalacin C Injection is recommended for patients who are allergic to penicillin.

-Ask your doctor if you have any questions about why Dalacin C Phosphate injection has been prescribed for you.
+Ask your doctor if you have any questions about why Dalacin C Injection has been prescribed

-Your doctor may have prescribed Dalacin C Phosphate injection for another reason.
+Your doctor may have prescribed Dalacin C Injection for another reason.

 This medicine is available only with a doctor's prescription.